Research Experience for Undergraduates

 Application & Selection

-The application period for Summer 2023 is November 1, 2022 –March 1, 2023.
-To apply, applicants must create an NSF Education and Training Application (ETAP) account, search for the Cyberinfrastructure (CI) Research 4 Social Change REU opportunity, and apply before March 1, 2023.
-The application requires a personal statement describing academic and career goals and two references.
+The application period for Summer 2025 is January 20, 2025 – April 1, 2025.
+To apply, applicants must create an NSF Education and Training Application (ETAP) account through research.gov, search for the Cyberinfrastructure (CI) Research for Societal Advancement REU opportunity, and apply before April 1, 2025 at 11:59 pm Eastern.
+The application requires a personal statement describing academic and career goals and two letters of reference.
 At least one recommender should be college/university faculty.

 REU participants may be asked to submit unofficial transcripts.